shixianc/zebra-tester-poc/README.md

 # Why work at Apica

-We tackle some of the hardest technical problems yet deliver our solutions and results into 'common sense' metrics that can delivered to any non-technical stakeholder.
+We tackle some of the hardest technical problems, yet deliver our solutions and results into 'common sense' metrics that can delivered to any non-technical stakeholder.

 Do you yearn to solve _real_ world problems?
 Do you want to want to make a difference for some of the biggest companies in the world?
 Do you look at broken solutions with the optimism to rebuild them- better, stronger, faster?
 At Apica, we have the technology and we're looking for bright minds to join our us as our company and technolgy takes off.